simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 ```

-wrap it in a container component that checks the returned status `js/containers/DecisionFormContainer.js`:
+Wrap it in a container component that checks the returned status `js/containers/DecisionFormContainer.js`:

 ```jsx
 import {connect} from 'react-redux';